munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 #### Rimi's Background
 Ushigome Rimi is a second-year student at Hanasakigawa Girls' High School and the bassist and composer for Poppin'Party.
 The other band members call her both Rimi and Rimi-rin.

-Outside of the band, she is friends with Misaki, and similarly to Himari, one of Kaoru's fangirls.
+Outside of the band, she is friends with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#misaki">Misaki</a>, and similarly to Himari, one of <a href="#kaoru">Kaoru</a>'s fangirls.
 She is also a huge fan of the Yamabuki Bakery, and especially loves their chocolate cornets.

 #### Rimi's Custom Tour of Duty
 Rimi is a hard bot, which means her skill point is set to 75.
 She is 75% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.